department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 We don't manage this program.
 It's managed by the Department of Defense's Defense Finance and Accounting Service (DFAS).

-### Can I receive SBP or RCSBP payments and DIC payments at the same time?
+### Can I receive SBP or RCSBP payments and payments for DIC at the same time?

 In most cases, you can't receive a full SBP or RCSBP payment and a full DIC payment at the same time.